Facebook Pixel Tracking

 3. Other circumstances that result in undue hardship to the student

 Documentation must be provided to substantiate one of the above criteria.
 Appeals without documentation and/or not meeting one of the criteria will be denied.
-If the appeal is denied, the student will be notified in writing that the financial aid suspension will remain in place.
+If the appeal is denied, the student will be notified in writing by email that the financial aid suspension will remain in place.

 The appeal and all documentation will be reviewed by committee.
-If an appeal is granted, the student will be notified in writing.
+If an appeal is granted, the student will be notified in writing by email.
 The student will also be placed on Financial Aid Probation (for one semester) and will be subject to any additional criteria specified in the appeal approval letter.
 Each student with an approved appeal must enroll in and complete a Careers Meeting in which an Academic Plan for success will be developed.
 The meeting and plan must be completed within the first four weeks of the student’s Financial Aid Probation semester.
 This plan must be maintained until the completion of the student’s program in order to continue to receive financial aid for any further semesters.
 It is the student’s responsibility to notify the Financial Aid office that any conditions of Financial Aid Probation have been met to continue to receive aid.
 If, at the end of the Financial Aid Probation semester, the student is not meeting the conditions of the Academic Plan or did not finish the Careers Meeting within the first four weeks of the semester, the student will be suspended and ineligible to receive further financial aid at Moraine Park until SAP standards are satisfied.

 Course Repeats